Welcome to the Ultimate Beginner’s Guide to the Gym!

 Keeping track of everything is one of the easiest and most important ways to make progress.
 Staci, Jim, and I ALL still record every workout and never stop trying to get a teeny, tiny bit stronger with each session.

 #4) It’s better to lift a TOO LIGHT weight than try one that’s TOO HEAVY.
-You want to finish the workout saying “hey I could do more, this is encouraging” rather than “that was too much, I hurt myself/failed/and I’m demoralized.”
+You want to finish the workout saying “Hey I could do more, this is encouraging” rather than “That was too much, I hurt myself/failed/and I’m demoralized.”

 #5) If you don’t know, ask somebody who works there.
 If you’re worried that you’re using a machine incorrectly, and you’re sheepish and self-conscious about it, ask somebody who works in the gym.